logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/configuring-integration-with-hp-quality-center/setting-up-the-connection-with-quality-center/mapping-a-testarchitect-project-to-a-quality-center-project/_index.md

     To ensure that the syntax of the value written to the **Source** field is correct, right-click on the project's **Tests** node and hover your mouse pointer over **Upload to External Server**.
 The selection **Upload to Quality Center** should be enabled.

-**Note:** Be aware that the end result only this process only has the effect of saving the essential connection information for later use, as opposed to attempting a connection.
+{{<note>}} Be aware that the end result only this process only has the effect of saving the essential connection information for later use, as opposed to attempting a connection.
 It is only later, when direct communication between projects is attempted, that you will receive confirmation that your connection data is correct.